 Campus officials not subject to the timely reporting requirement are those with significant counseling responsibilities who were providing confidential assistance to a crime victim.
-At Lincoln Memorial University, this would only apply to professional counselors from the Counseling Center and pastoral counselors who are performing that specific function and role as their primary employment with the University.
+At Lincoln Memorial University, this would only apply to professional counselors from the Counseling Center who are performing that specific function and role as their primary employment with the University.